manosbatsis/scrudbeans/docs/customcomponents.md

 When using Maven, you can browse the generated component sources in `target/generated-sources/annotations`.

-## Base Components
+## Writing Components

 ScrudBeans uses a 3-tier architecture with controllers, services and repositories to provide SCRUD services around each entity model.
-The following sections introduce the base components used by ScrudBeans and explain how those can be extended to make your own explicit custom components as needed.
+The following sections introduce the base components used by ScrudBeans and explain how those can be extended to make your own custom components if needed.

 ### Entity Models